imagej/imagej.github.io/_pages/libs/imglib2/accessors.md

         }
     }

-First of all, note that we extend [RealPoint](http://jenkins.imagej.net/job/ImgLib-daily/javadoc/index.html?net/imglib2/RealPoint.html).
-Instead of implementing the interface `RealRandomAccess< UnsignedByteType >`, we make use of this class

-`   which has most of the required methods implemented already.`
+First of all, note that we extend [RealPoint](http://javadoc.scijava.org/ImgLib2/net/imglib2/RealPoint.html).
+Instead of implementing the interface `RealRandomAccess< UnsignedByteType >`, we make use of this classawhich has most of the required methods implemented already.

 Actually, all we are left with is to implement the `Sampler< UnsignedByteType >` interface.
 ImgLib2 provides several such abstract implementations to minimize development time for new accessor types.
 The UML diagram below shows `MandelbrotRealRandomAccess` and the derivative hierarchy of its parent classes.

 The value (iteration count) at a 2D position *(re0,im0)* is computer in the static method `mandelbrot()` in lines *016-032*.
 When calling it, we set the maximum number of iterations to 255.
-Thus we can use [UnsignedByteType](http://jenkins.imagej.net/job/ImgLib-daily/javadoc/index.html?net/imglib/UnsignedByteType.html) as the value type of our accessor.
+Thus we can use [UnsignedByteType](http://javadoc.scijava.org/ImgLib2/net/imglib/UnsignedByteType.html) as the value type of our accessor.
 Therefore, we implement the interface `RealRandomAccess< UnsignedByteType >`.

 In the constructor in lines *010-014*, we call the super class constructor to initialise a 2-dimensional `RealPoint`.
 We create the `UnsignedByteType` member `t` (declared in line *008*) which will store the value that is returned by `get()`.

-Our super class [RealPoint](http://jenkins.imagej.net/job/ImgLib-daily/javadoc/index.html?net/imglib2/RealPoint.html) implements the `RealPositionable` and `RealLocalizable`.
-We have access to the current position through the `double[] position` field inherited from [RealLocalizable](http://jenkins.imagej.net/job/ImgLib-daily/javadoc/index.html?net/imglib2/RealLocalizable.html).
+Our super class [RealPoint](http://javadoc.scijava.org/ImgLib2/net/imglib2/RealPoint.html) implements the `RealPositionable` and `RealLocalizable`.
+We have access to the current position through the `double[] position` field inherited from [RealLocalizable](http://javadoc.scijava.org/ImgLib2/net/imglib2/RealLocalizable.html).
 In `get()` (lines *035-038*) we use it to compute the value at the current position.
 The value is stored in `t` which is returned.

 Finally, we provide the `copy()` and `copyRealRandomAccess()` methods to complete the `RealRandomAccess` interface implementation.
 A copied accessor is supposed to refer to the same position and value, therefore we `setPosition` in line *051*.